-2.2.2 Bottom Up and Top Down Processess
+2.2.2 Bottom-Up and Top-Down Processes

-In order to accurately capture and depict the necessary aspects of the D^2EPC architecture, in this first iteration of T1.4, the first version of the D^2EPC system architecture, along the preliminary Business Scenarios and Technical Use Cases are documented.
-The other two iterations will be used to further refine and improve the content of this report on the basis of inputs coming from the technical work packages WP2, WP3 and WP4, as well as the deployment work package WP5.
+The first iteration of T1.4, i.e., the first version of the D^2EPC system architecture, documented the preliminary Business Scenarios and Technical Use Cases to accurately capture and depict the necessary aspects of the D^2EPC architecture.
+The current iteration with the second version of the aforementioned report presents the refined content, driven by the updated inputs from technical work packages WP2, WP3 and WP4 as well as the deployment work under WP5.

-In this first iteration, the architecture definition process has involved besides technology exploration, two main phases, the bottom-up and the top-down.
-Following input derived from D1.2 and D1.3 an investigation of related projects, platforms and solutions has been performed towards identifying core functionalities and components.
-In the bottom-up phase, the initiation of the architecture definition process has been carried out based on technologies and software modules brought by partners that have been considered necessary for the D^2EPC platform.
+During the first iteration, the architecture definition process involved besides technology exploration, two main phases, the bottom-up and the top-down.
+Following input derived from D1.2 and D1.3 an investigation of related projects, platforms and solutions were performed towards identifying core functionalities and components.
+In the bottom-up phase, the initiation of the architecture definition process was carried out based on technologies and software modules brought by partners that were considered necessary for the D^2EPC platform.
 Going beyond what has been presented in the DoA, partners were asked to fill in a set of templates for their existing solutions, as well as their initial understanding and plans for the D^2EPC components.
-In the mean time, a preliminary set of Business Scenarios and Technical Use Cases has been drafted following the lead of various experts within the consortium.
+In the meantime, a preliminary set of Business Scenarios and Technical Use Cases was drafted following the lead of various experts within the consortium.
 These allowed the top-down phase to be initiated, towards more clearly defining the functionalities required for meeting the project's objectives.
+Both phases have been complemented during this second iteration; on the one side, partners have been requested to provide updated plans for the D^2EPC components and information on how their existing solutions were adapted to be aligned with the advancements of the project.
+On the other side, the re-evaluation of the Business Scenarios and Technical Use Cases has been carried out towards completing the definition of the functionalities to be developed.